-- (1) "Jurisdiction" means any State of the United States, the District of Columbia, the Virgin Islands, Puerto Rico, any Province of Canada or, with respect to the Federal government, the coverage of any Federal unemployment insurance law; - (2) "Participating Jurisdiction" means a jurisdiction whose administrative agency has subscribed to the arrangement and whose adherence thereto has not been terminated; - (3) "Agency" means any officer, board, commission, or other authority charged with the administration of the unemployment compensation law of a participating jurisdiction; - (4) "Interested Jurisdiction" means any participating jurisdiction to which an election submitted under this rule is sent for its approval; and "interested agency" means the agency of such jurisdiction; - (5) "Services 'customarily performed' by an individual in more than one jurisdiction" means services performed in more than one jurisdiction during a reasonable period, if the nature of the services gives reasonable assurance that they will continue to be performed in more than one jurisdiction or if such services are required or are expected to be performed in more than one jurisdiction under the election. - B. Submittal and approval of coverage elections under the Interstate Reciprocal Coverage Arrangement. - (1) Any employing unit may file an election, on Form TX-36 to cover under the law of a single participating jurisdiction all of the services performed for him/her by any individual who customarily works for him/her in more than one participating jurisdiction. - Such an election may be filed, with respect to an individual, with any participating jurisdiction in which (1) any part of the individual's services are performed; (2) the individual has his/her residence; or (3) the employing unit maintains a place of business to which the individual's services bear a reasonable relation. - (2) The agency of the elected jurisdiction (thus selected and determined) shall initially approve or disapprove the election. - If such agency approved the election, it shall forward a copy thereof to the agency of each other participating jurisdiction specified thereon, under whose unemployment compensation law the individual or individuals in question might, in the absence of such election, be covered.
-Each such interested agency shall approve or disapprove the election, as promptly as practical; and shall notify the agency of the elected jurisdiction accordingly. - In case its law so requires, any such interested agency may, before taking such action, require from the electing employing unit satisfactory evidence that the affected employees have been notified of, and have acquiesced in, the election. - (3) If the agency of the elected jurisdiction, or the agency of any interested jurisdiction, disapproves the election, the disapproving agency shall notify the elected jurisdiction and the electing employing unit of its action and of its reason therefor.
+- or, with respect to the Federal government, the coverage of any Federal unemployment insurance law; - e.
+"Participating jurisdiction" means a jurisdiction whose administrative agency has subscribed to the arrangement and whose adherence thereto has not been terminated; - f.
+"Services 'customarily performed' by an individual in more than one jurisdiction" means services performed in more than one jurisdiction during a reasonable period, if the nature of the services gives reasonable assurance that they will continue to be performed in more than one jurisdiction or if such services are required or are expected to be performed in more than one jurisdiction under the election. - 2.
+Submittal and approval of coverage elections under the Interstate Reciprocal Coverage Arrangement. - a.
+Any employing unit may file an election, on Form TX-36 to cover under the law of a single participating jurisdiction all of the services performed for him/her by any individual who customarily works for him/her in more than one participating jurisdiction.
+Such an election may be filed, with respect to an individual, with any participating jurisdiction in which any part of the individual's services are performed; the individual has his/her residence; or the employing unit maintains a place of business to which the individual's services bear a reasonable relation. - b.
+The agency of the elected jurisdiction (thus selected and determined) shall initially approve or disprove the election.
+If such agency approved the election, it shall forward a copy thereof to the agency of each other participating jurisdiction specified thereon, under whose unemployment compensation law the individual or individuals in question might, in the absence of such election, be covered.
+Each such interested agency shall approve or disapprove the election, as promptly as practical; and shall notify the agency of the elected jurisdiction accordingly.
+In case its law so requires, any such interested agency may, before taking such action, require from the electing employing unit satisfactory evidence that the affected employees have been notified of, and have acquiesced in, the election. - c.
+If the agency of the elected jurisdiction, or the agency of any interested jurisdiction, disapproves the election, the disapproving agency shall notify the elected jurisdiction and the electing employing unit of its action and of its reason therefor.

-- (4) Such an election shall take effect as to the elected jurisdiction only if approved by its agency and by one or more interested agencies. - (5) An election thus approved shall take effect, as to any interested agency, only if it is approved by such agency. - (6) In case any such election is approved only in part, or is disapproved by some of such agencies, the electing employing unit may withdraw it selection within ten days after being notified of such action.
+- d.
+Such an election shall take effect as to the elected jurisdiction only if approved by its agency and by one or more interested agencies. - e.
+An election thus approved shall take effect, as to any interested agency, only if it is approved by such agency. - f.
+In case any such election is approved only in part, or is disapproved by some of such agencies, the electing employing unit may withdraw it selection within ten days after being notified of such action.

-C. Effective Period of Elections
+3. Effective Period of Elections

-(1) Commencement.
-An election duly approved under this Rule shall become effective at the beginning of the calendar quarter in which the election is submitted, unless the election, as approved, specifies the beginning of a different calendar quarter.
+a.
+Commencement.
+An election duly approved under this Part shall become effective at the beginning of the calendar quarter in which the election is submitted, unless the election, as approved, specifies the beginning of a different calendar quarter.
 If the electing unit requests an earlier effective date than the beginning of the calendar quarter in which the election is submitted, such earlier date may be approved solely as to those interested jurisdictions in which the employer has no liability to pay contributions for the earlier period in question.